kaby76/AntlrVSIX/README.md

 * "Find all references": AntlrVSIX can locate the defining and applied occurrences of a symbol.
 Right-click on a symbol, and choose "Find all references" in the pop-up menu.
-Open the "FindAllReferences" windows and select any occurrence.
+Open the "Antlr Find Results" windows and select any occurrence.
 </br>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=wOX_T4LP8QU
 " target="_blank"><img src="http://img.youtube.com/vi/wOX_T4LP8QU/0.jpg"